AshRouth/SOC/_motions/Abolish No Fault Suspensions.md

 coproposers: 23
 ---
 ## Synopsis
 No-Fault Suspensions have damaged the reputation of the Party’s complaints system and traumatised its members.
-Under a No-Fault Suspension a member is banned from all Party activity including local, regional, national events, Conference, campaigning, electioneering - before an hearing has occurred to determine whether allegations of misconduct have substance.e.
+Under a No-Fault Suspension a member is banned from all Party activity including local, regional, national events, Conference, campaigning, electioneering - before an hearing has occurred to determine whether allegations of misconduct have substance.

 ## Motion
 SOC note: This motion has been ruled Out of Order.